tildearrow/furnace/po/README.md

 replace `language-code` with the language code to use.

-on linux (tested on ubuntu), you'll need to add .utf8 to language-code. (e.g. en_US.utf8)
+on Linux, you'll need to add .UTF-8 to language-code.

 you should see Furnace start up in the language you specified. if it doesn't, check out the logs.